CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 ### Privacy policy checklist

-The following checklist will help you make sure that your privacy policy is complete and ready for approval by the Blue Button 2.0 team.
+The following checklist will help you make sure that your privacy policy is complete and ready for approval by the Blue Button 2.0 API team.

 In terms that Medicare enrollees will understand, your privacy policy should specify your company's: